 How do we make a good impression?
 Share something positive!
 Watch any news channel, read any paper and sadly you will notice that it is all negative.
 We live in a high-pressure society so we need positivity where possible.
 Our goal as a great conversationalist should be to uplift and leave a smile on our listeners face.
 And be sure to show enthusiasm and smile yourself.
 Even if you are not physically present, your enthusiasm and your smile will be sensed.

 It's not all about "Me", "Myself" and "I"!
 Generally we are all pretty good at talking about ourselves.
 So be conscious about keeping the conversation focused on your listener and not too much on yourself.
 You do not want your listener to walk away thinking "they never asked a single thing about me"!
 It's important to ask questions!
-Thought provoking questions can establishing a relationship which will lead to an emotional connection.
+Thought-provoking questions can establish a relationship which will lead to an emotional connection.

 Be present in the conversation.
 Pay attention to what is being said.
 Have you ever been talking to someone and you can sense that the only thing on their mind is what they're going to say next?
 Do you really feel they are giving you their genuine attention?
 Hardly.
 So really pay attention.
 Make eye contact, remember the person's name and use it once in awhile during your conversation.